Hide Sidebar

 Extant research has established that destination branding through sport events is deemed to be a valuable resource for brand development and positioning, as well as for accessing social, economic and environmental benefits for both developed and developing nations.
 However, the destination branding discourse remains widely Show more

-Development of a framework to assess the economic impact of coastal and marine tourism in South Africa: Phase 2
+Development of a framework to assess the economic impact of coastal and marine tourism in South Africa (phase three)

 Institution(s): University of KwaZulu-Natal